Samoftheforrest/follow-the-leader/README.md

 **Save High Scores**
 - Allow users to save their highest score, and have an additional page in which displays a leaderboard of the highest scores of all players.

+**Use Key and Click Movement Together**
+- Allow users to, within a single round of the game, to use a combination of key and click movements to travel across the gameboard.

 ## Technologies Used

 ### Languages